-Wondering which horse breeds live the longest?
+Have you ever wondered which horse breeds live the longest?

-Many factors can impact a horse’s lifespan including breed, diet, genetics, and workload.
+Many factors can impact a horse’s lifespan, including breed, diet, genetics, and workload.
 Similar to dogs, smaller equine breeds tend to live longer than larger ones.
 Better veterinary care and nutrition have contributed to increasing the average life expectancy of a horse.

-Typically, today’s domesticated horse lives an average of 25-30 years.
+On average, today’s domesticated horse lives an average of 25-30 years.
 In this article, we’ll discuss some of the longest-living horse breeds, including:

 - Icelandic Horses